Michael-Equi/ROV_Test_Bench/README.md

 * `cd ~/Desktop/ROV_Test_Bench/ros_workspace`
 * `catkin_make`
  * Check for errors
+ * Check prerequisites

 *Always run IDE's from terminal if on Ubuntu (just type the name of the IDE in terminal and click enter ex. clion) Only develop with clion, webstorm, pycharm, and arduino*

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you should to install to develop and run software and how to install them

 Code Blocks IDE on rpi ubuntu mate
 * `sudo apt-get install codeblocks`